 Lima – Ica

 The ideal way to do the trip is to divide it into a few parts.
 On the way to Arequipa, you will pass through the town of Ica.
 This track until Ica can take up to three hours, depending on the company you choose to travel with.
-The road is pretty well most of the way, so you won’t have to worry.
-This town is famous for its wineries that produce the local drink called Pisco.
+The road is straight parallel to the Peruvian beaches, so you won’t have to worry.
+Ica is famous for its wineries that produce the famous Peru drink called Pisco.
 It is a good idea to take the time to taste Pisco and spend an afternoon at the wineries.

-Also, there, you will find one of the most known attractions of Peru, the oasis in the Huacachina desert.
-It is worth spending a day here; as you can swim, sandboard, take dune buggies and generally sunbathe.
-There are plenty of accommodation options to choose from to make your stay that much more enjoyable at the best time to visit Peru that is all year, in this special case.
-The truth is that your trip from Lima to Cusco can be complemented with some other wonderful Peruvian destinations.
+Also, there, you will find one of the most known attractions of Peru, the Huacachina oasis in the Ica desert.
+It is worth spending a day here; as you can swim, sandboard, take dune buggies, and generally sunbathe.
+There are plenty of accommodation options to choose from to make your stay that much more enjoyable at the best time to visit Peru which is all year, in this special case.
+The truth is that your trip from Lima to Cusco can be complemented by some other wonderful Peruvian destinations.